 reading data, filtering, aggregatio, and sorting will work at almost the same speed

 as on original data due to saved cardinalities, magnitudes, compression ratios, etc.

 IsMobile in your table with values 0 and 1.
 In transformed data, it will have the same value.

-Another example, suppose you have some private data in your table, like user email and you don't want to publish any single email address.
+Let's give another example.
+When you have some private data in your table, like user email and you don't want to publish any single email address.

-It will perfectly anonymize all data.
-But if you have small amount of different values in a column, it can possibly reproduce some of them.
+If your table is large enough and contains multiple different emails and no email has a very high frequency than all others, it will anonymize all data.
+But if you have a small number of different values in a column, it can reproduce some of them.